 You can switch back and forth between companions, designating a new companion four total times–the original companion and three changes.
 You can only have one companion at a time, but there is still some value in efficiently using your changes.

 With a few easy steps, you can get $3,142 worth of travel on Southwest:

 - Open two of the Southwest 50k cards on the same day.

-- Designate a companion to fly for $5.60 per direction on Southwest every time you fly on Southwest, whether you’re flying a paid ticket or an award.
+- Designate a companion to fly just for the taxes on Southwest every time you fly on Southwest, whether you’re flying a paid ticket or an award.

 Why not have both parents get the Companion Pass and each name a child as a companion?
 That would be a 4-for-2 travel deal for up to two years.

 Earn 50,000 bonus points (worth $800 in American Airlines flights) after spending $3,000 in the first three months on the Citi Prestige® Card.
 Plus get a $250 Air Travel Credit each calendar year and free airport lounge access worldwide for only a $450 annual fee.
 Why I got the card.